Lezyne Mega XL GPS Review

-Lezyne has slowly but surely been growing their GPS enabled cycling computer line as well as their market share over the past few years.
-The Mega XL is a new model in their lineup that boasts the largest display and an impressive array of features.
-It shares a similar look and button layout to all of the other Lezyne models, including the Super and Micro models that are also in this review, but with a claimed battery life of 48 hours and new features like offline maps and the ability to use it in both portrait and landscape orientations.
-In fact, the Mega XL has virtually all of the same features as the higher priced competition but a price that's much easier to swallow.
-Read on to find out how it stacks up.
+Lezyne has slowly but surely been growing their GPS-enabled cycling computer line as well as their market share over the past few years.
+The Mega XL is a newer model in their lineup that boasts the largest display and an impressive array of features.
+It shares a similar look and button layout to all of the other Lezyne models, including the Micro that is also in this review but with a claimed battery life of 48 hours and new features like offline maps and the ability to use it in both portrait and landscape orientations.
+In fact, the Mega XL has virtually all of the same features as the higher-priced competition but a price that's much easier to swallow.
+And did we mention its battery life is nearly 48 hours?!

 Ease of Use

-Just like the Lezyne Micro C and Super Enhanced models we tested, the Mega XL has four tactile buttons that are all multi-function and control everything on the device.
-There are two buttons on each side of the housing and testers found them to be easier to press on this model due to its larger overall size compared to the Micro C. That said, testers found all of the Lezyne models and their multi-function button layout to be far less straightforward than the controls on the Wahoo Fitness ELEMNT Bolt, the Garmin Edge 520 Plus, or the touch screens on the Garmin Edge 1030 and Edge 820.
+Just like the Lezyne Micro C model we tested, the Mega XL has four tactile buttons that are all multi-function and control everything on the bike computer.
+There are two buttons on each side of the housing and testers found them to be easier to press on this model due to its larger overall size compared to the Micro C. That said, testers found all of the Lezyne models and their multi-function button layout to be far less straightforward than the controls on the Wahoo Fitness ELEMNT Bolt, the Garmin Edge 530, or the touchscreens on the Garmin Edge 1030 and Edge 830.

 When you press and hold the power button, the unit turns on very quickly, approximately 3 seconds.
 The startup page displays the time, date, GPS strength, battery life, and connected phone or sensors.
 Pressing the top right button scrolls you through your data pages, starting with the map and then through all of the data pages (the number and configuration of them varies based on your preferences and programming).
 Starting a ride is done by pressing the lower right button, also labeled lap.
 When you've finished a ride, you press and hold the power button, top left, where you can choose to save or discard the ride.

 Smartphone integration and connectivity are one of the Mega XL's best attributes.
 You can basically do everything through the Lezyne Ally V2 App which is free, intuitive, and user-friendly.
 Data transfers quickly between the Mega XL and your smartphone for quick uploads to Strava and the GPS Root website, and it backs up and saves to the app as well.
-The Bluetooth connection appeared to work well, and we always received text, e-mail, and phone call notifications when we had cell service.
+The Bluetooth connection appeared to work well, and we always received text, e-mail, and phone-call notifications when we had cell service.
 Data can also be transferred with the included micro-USB cord to upload to the GPS Root website and on to other fitness tracking apps.
-The Mega XL doesn't have Wi-Fi connectivity which means that you're dependent on a smartphone for wireless connectivity.
-Models like the Garmin Edge 820 with Wi-Fi connectivity provide more options for wireless data transfer.
+The Mega XL doesn't have WiFi connectivity which means that you're dependent on a smartphone for wireless connectivity.
+Models like the Garmin Edge 830 with WiFi connectivity provide more options for wireless data transfer.

-The Mega XL has a rechargeable lithium polymer battery that has an impressive 48 hours of run time, by far the most of any model in this test.
-This is double that of the Super Enhanced and triple the battery life of most of the other competitors in this review.
+The Mega XL has a rechargeable lithium-polymer battery that has an impressive claimed 48 hours of run time, by far the most of any model in this test.
+This is double or triple the battery life of most of the other competitors in this review.
 The battery is charged with the included micro-USB cable in the port under the rubber cover on the bottom of the housing.
-The Mega XL doesn't need to be charged as often as other models thanks to its long battery life.
+The Mega XL doesn't need to be charged as often as other models thanks to its long battery life, making it a .

 Ease of Setup